tenox7/stc/README.md

 flag, it will try to obtain the right values from `config.xml`.

-If you use TLS/SSL/https without valid certificate you can use the flag `--ignore_cert_errors` to supress the errors.
-This is considered very unsecure.
+If you use TLS/SSL/https without valid certificate you can use the flag `--ignore_cert_errors` to suppress the errors.
+This is considered very insecure.

 ## Flags